Oral cancer is a cancer that develops in the tissues of the mouth or throat. It can occur in the tongue, tonsils, gums, and other parts of the mouth.

 - drinking in moderation, if you drink alcohol

 - removing your dentures at night and cleaning them every day

-While it’s impossible to fully prevent oral cancer, taking these steps can help reduce your chances.
+While it’s impossible to fully prevent oral cancer, taking these steps can help reduce your chances of diagnosis.
 Visiting your dentist on a regular basis will help ensure any signs of oral cancer are identified as early as possible.